 Risks of Hyperventilating

 We all want to extend our bottom time in order to become the best freediver so we are all learning ways to increase our breath-hold.
 But at what cost?
-Obviously long breath-holds increase our risk of death; as our bottom time improves, the chances of a shallow water blackout increases in equal measure.
+Obviously long breath-holds increase our risk of death; as one’s bottom time improves, the chances of a shallow water blackout increases in equal measure.

 Hyperventilating is a breathing technique that many freedivers and spear fishermen practice to instantly increase their breath-hold time.
 By breathing in excess of the need that our body has for oxygen while exhaling as much CO2, you are hyperventilating.